Why you should care where your data is stored. | Storm Internet

 If your data is hosted with a cloud provider where the physical servers are not within the EU, then you can’t use that service unless the appropriate GDPR compliant international transfer conditions are met (adequacy, authorised contractual relationship, etc.).

-Of course, if you use a hosting provider, like Storm, whose servers are in the UK or within the EU then you can be assured that, the server location at least, is compliant from a “transfer” perspective and that’s one less thing you need to worry about.
+Of course, if you use a web hosting provider, like Storm, whose servers are in the UK or within the EU then you can be assured that, the server location at least, is compliant from a “transfer” perspective and that’s one less thing you need to worry about.
 You’ll still need to carry out due diligence on these providers as you’ll need to be sure the other aspects of their services meet your obligations to be GDPR compliant, and if your data is processed on servers outside the EU, not only will you have to get the adequacy assurances, but you’ll also need to be sure that service is compliant in all the other GDPR areas too.
 So, what due diligence are you carrying out on your cloud provider?
 Are you processing data in the cloud in a GDPR compliant way?
 Are you using cloud services on servers outside the EU?
 Is your cloud processing lawful?

 Where Storm Internet fits into this

-As a UK based hosting provider, all our servers are UK based so our hosting gives you one less thing to worry about.
+As a UK based hosting provider, all our dedicated servers are UK based so our hosting gives you one less thing to worry about.
 But that’s not all – over the coming months we’ll be producing more evidence that you can trust Storm’s services from a GDPR compliance perspective, so watch this space.

 So, you do need to care where your data is stored – it’s a matter of data protection compliance and could be the difference between processing your data lawfully or receiving a breach fine.